buchmiet/FastFsm/readme.md

 | Can Fire Check | **0.31 ns** | 1.28 ns | 4.1× faster |
 | Async Hot Path\* | 412.9 ns | 1.38 ns | *Not comparable* |

-*\*Boost.SML doesn't have an actual async/await model; the "Async Hot Path" in C++ was simulated as a synchronous call (essentially just calling a transition function).
-Thus, the 1.38 ns is not directly comparable to the .NET async scenario which includes scheduler overhead.*[\[5\]](https://github.com/buchmiet/FastFsm/blob/67256e72d650d372df7e245618d81544603a0d20/readme.md#L862-L869)
+**Note:** Boost.SML doesn't have an actual async/await model; the "Async Hot Path" in C++ was simulated as a synchronous call (essentially just calling a transition function).
+Thus, the 1.38 ns is not directly comparable to the .NET async scenario which includes scheduler overhead.

 **Insight:** In purely synchronous scenarios, FastFSM even edges out a highly optimized C++ template library.
 Boost.SML is extremely fast (1.2--1.3 ns for a transition), but FastFSM manages slightly lower latencies in these tests.
 The differences are small in absolute terms, but it's impressive that a .NET library can outperform C++ here.
 The `CanFire` check in Boost.SML is also very fast (~1.3 ns) but still about 4× slower than FastFSM's approach (which is basically an inline field check).